nus-cs2103-AY2223S1/tp/docs/team/tanxuanyun.md

 ### Project: InterNUS

-InterNUS is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+InterNUS is a convenient and powerful desktop app for NUS CS students to **manage internship applications, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+It has a sleek design to track your internship status at one glance.

 Given below are my contributions to the project.